rollbar/node_rollbar/README.md

     Supported values:

     - setInterval -- all items that are queued up are sent to ratchet.io in batches in a setInterval callback
+      - NOTE: using this mode will mean that items are queued internally before being sent.
+For applications that send a very large amount of items, it is possible to use up too much memory and crash the node process.
+If this starts to happen, try lowering the handlerInterval setting or switch to a different handler, e.g. 'nextTick'.
     - nextTick -- all items that are queued up are sent to ratchet.io in a process.nextTick callback
     - inline -- items are sent to ratchet.io as they are queued up, one at-a-time